wibus-wee/jotai-yjs/README.md

 ## Using a yAtom Source (atomFamily-friendly)

+> [!WARNING]
+> Prior to using this pattern, ensure you understand the semantics of `resubscribeOnSourceChange` and that your state management design is sound.

 When your Y instance itself comes from a Jotai atom (e.g., `atomFamily(id)` returning a `Y.Map`), pass it via `yAtom`.

 ```ts